Taro Yamamoto: Reiwa Shinsengumi (2019–present)

 Yamamoto resigned his seat in the House of Representatives in April 2022, and announced his intention to increase his party's representation in the House of Councillors.
 He was replaced in the lower house by Mari Kushibuchi.
+Yamamoto won his seat, along with Reiwa gaining three councilors from 2019, leading to a total of 5 councilors after Reiwa won 4.37% of the vote.
+Two other councilors were elected from the nationwide proportional block.